mvanwinkleias/repo_layout_demo1/src/snippits/load_credentials_from_json_file_in_home_directory/README.md

 # Lastpass

 For bonus points, you can use the Lastpass command line utility to dump json files.
+The "notes" field can also contain a JSON doc.